philipszdavido/loopback-app-on-google-cloud-app-engine/README.md

 # Loopback app on Google App Engine
 This repo demonstrates how to run and host a loopback app on Google App Engine.

+* I modelled the Spotify Web API.
+Spotify is an online music service that gives you instant access to millions of songs – from old favorites to the latest hits.

 * [Run Locally](#run-locally)
 * [Deploying](#deploying)

 ## Web API Object Model
-A full list of the objects returned by the endpoints of the Spotify Web API.

 I created three models for this demo `Albums`, `Tracks` and `Artists`.

 * Albums Model Structure